1273758078/Simulating-Gravitational-Interactions-Using-N-Body-Particle-Mesh-Methods/Responses.md

 For calculateDensity, the slight increase in execution time with more threads may necessitate investigating potential data contention, memory access patterns, or the overhead of managing a larger number of threads.

 updateParticles being extremely fast already means that parallelisation does not significantly impact overall performance, indicating that optimization efforts might be better focused elsewhere.

+2.2 Application 2: Comparing Universes with Distributed Memory
+4. The correlationFunction was modified in several ways to address potential issues leading to incorrect results, specifically, infinite or negative infinite values.
+The modifications are as follows:

+(1) Ensure CR[idx] is positive and non-zero before taking its logarithm: The code now checks if CR[idx] is greater than zero before applying the logarithm.
+If CR[idx] is zero or negative, which can happen due to calculation or rounding errors, it assigns a very small positive number (std::numeric_limits<double>::min()) to avoid taking the logarithm of zero or negative numbers, which is undefined or results in negative infinity.

+(2) Handle edge conditions: The calculation of distance r and its corresponding index idx is adjusted to ensure that idx does not exceed the bounds of the CR array.
+Additionally, the condition checks if r is greater than zero to prevent division by zero errors when calculating CR[idx].

+(3) Optimize the use of the logarithm function: When dealing with the logarithm's input value, if the value is zero, the code now opts to assign a minimal positive value before taking the logarithm.
+This approach avoids negative infinity results, which are not meaningful in the context of this calculation.